Pack training: the what and the how

 Things not to do when pack training

-Don’t just walk around your neighbourhood – get out on real hiking trails.
+- Don’t just walk around your neighbourhood – get out on real hiking trails that have uneven ground.

 Don’t use kettle bells or plate weights for pack training.
 The weights don’t realistically represent your hiking load and because of the concentration in the weight, they can damage your pack, and damage you if they aren’t sitting properly